 - Check the above on all four bands A, B, C, and D, and at frequencies near each end and the center of the tuning range.

-If everything works your in luck.
+If everything works you're in luck.
 Proceed to Heath Q meter under Calibration.

 Boonton Q Meter.